Nic Jorge: Early life and education

-Nicanor Fortich Jorge, Jr. was born on November 27, 1941 in Manila.
+Nicanor Fortich Jorge, Jr. was born on November 27, 1941, in Manila.
 He studied at the University of the Philippines Diliman where he took a BSE degree in physical education.
 He also played for the UP Fighting Maroons, with his performance helping him secure a tenure as coach of the collegiate team.

 Coaching career

-Jorge started his coaching career in the 1960s when he became head coach of the UP Fighting Maroons basketball team at age 21.
+Jorge started his coaching career in the 1960s when he became head coach of the UP basketball team at age 21.
 In 1994, Jorge led the Maroons to a third place finish.

 Jorge has also served as a head coach for several Philippine Basketball Association teams.
 In the 1980 season, he coached the Galleon Shippers (which renamed itself as the CDCP Road Builders) until its disbandment before the 1982 season.
 For the 1983 season, Jorge coached the Manhattan Shirtmakers in the All-Filipino Conference.

 He returned to coaching the UP Fighting Maroons succeeding, Eric Altamirano and coached the team from 1997 to 1999.
 In 1997 he led the collegiate team to a Final Four finish.